Types of bowlers in cricket: Finger spin

 Finger spinners make use of their fingers to rotate the ball.
 A right-arm finger spinner is known as an off-spinner and their mode of bowling is known as off break.
 The ball will appear to move just as the left-arm unorthodox ball does, from off to leg for a right-handed batsman.
 Muttiah Muralitharan (often called "Murali") of Sri Lanka and Graeme Swann of England, two of the most successful bowlers in Test and ODI cricket history, are off-spinners.
 Murali's bowling style is unique, while Swann's is more conventional.
 Indian Ravichandran Ashwin and Pakistanis Saqlain Mushtaq and Saeed Ajmal are amongst contemporary bowlers of this type, who also employ this bowling style.
 Saqlain Mushtaq invented a new delivery with this style of bowling called "Doosra", this delivery is bowled with almost same action as off break however it spins like a leg break or goes straight on with the angle of the delivery.
-This delivery has become one of the most effective deliveries in an off spin bowler's variety of deliveries.
+This delivery has become one of the most effective deliveries in an off spin bowler's variety of deliveries, but in recent times, many off-spinners have been reported for throwing as a result of bowling the doosra.
 This delivery has been employed by other famous bowlers after Saqlain Mushtaq, such as Murali and Saeed Ajmal.
 Another type of delivery, the carrom ball, was invented in the 1940s but largely vanished by the 1970s before being revived in the early 21st century by Sri Lanka's Ajantha Mendis; Ashwin also uses this delivery as a second style.

 Almost all left-handed bowlers are finger spinners.
 As a result, this style has no fixed name and the bowling mode is simply known as (slow) left-arm orthodox.
 The ball turns like a leg break, from leg to off.
 Shakib Al Hasan of Bangladesh, New Zealand's Daniel Vettori, Sri Lanka's Rangana Herath, and Axar Patel and Ravindra Jadeja from India employ this bowling style.